01

 Team

-Flip.vn is an innovative ticketing platform in Vietnam, designed to modernize event ticketing for organizers and consumers by emphasizing automation, transparency, and event-specific tech.
+Flip.vn is an innovative ticketing platform, designed to modernize event ticketing for organizers and consumers by emphasizing automation, transparency, and event-specific tech.

 Building on its existing web platform, this co-op project aimed to expand into a full native mobile app, with 2 phases: